 - Poutine: Have you had this?
 Have you heard of it?
 It’s insane.
 It’s a Canadian dish from the province of Quebec.
-You basically put hot french fries on a plate, top with cheese and then slosh on hot gravy.
+You basically put hot French fries on a plate, top with cheese and then slosh on hot gravy.
 The cheese melts there between the gravy and the sauce and each bite is crazy.
 I have an example recipe over here.
 For it you make a special Buffalo Chicken Sauce.
 You can skip that sauce and just use your hot leftover gravy.
-Oh, and there’s a lazy version using baked potatoes over here.

 - Newfoundland Fries: OK, so we Canadians like our fries and gravy.
 Clearly.
 Here’s another Canadian fry and gravy combo, this one coming from Newfoundland.
 What you do is put hot fries on a plate, top with leftover stuffing (here’s my go-to recipe) and then go in with all that hot gravy.
 If you’re thinking it sounds weird, it’s so not.
 Think about it.
 Your Thanksgiving dinner plate has potatoes, stuffing and gravy and you love getting it all onto one fork.
 This is the same thing but done with intention.
 And with French fries.

 - Stew: It’s very simple to take your gravy, add leftover meat (or new cooked meat), vegetables and potatoes.
-If you don’t have enough gravy to justify a stew, you can make a basic sauce first.
-Get your meat and veggies into the pot with butter or oil.
-Sprinkle it all with flour, stir, then slowly add broth.
-Now you can add in your gravy and bring it all to a simmer.
-Get the amounts and instructions for the sauce base in this Alfredo Soup recipe.
+If you don’t have enough gravy to justify a stew, you can make a basic white sauce (a bechamel sauce) first.
+Add in those leftover meat, potatoes, and veg, then stir in the leftover gravy.

 - Hot Sandwiches: This is one of the best ways to use leftover gravy.
 Get out some good sliced bread.
 Top it with hot cooked meat (leftover roast chicken…mmmm) and then add your hot gravy.
 Dinner.
 Is.
 Served.

-- Hot Sandwiches, Take 2: This is the way my husband likes it.
-Chop up the meat (and any leftover potatoes, stuffing, etc..) and mix it with the gravy.
+- Hot Sandwiches, Take 2: Chop up the meat (and any leftover potatoes, stuffing, etc..) and mix it with the gravy.
 Heat it up and then spoon it onto nice bread.

 - Chicken and Dumplings: Get some cooked chicken into a pot with a veg or two.
 Add your gravy and thin it out a bit with some water or milk.
 Heat it up and then cook dumplings in it.
 I don’t make the fluffy Southern-style dumplings.
 I tend to make ones that are somewhere between a dumpling and spaetzle.
 Here’s my dumpling recipe.

-- Chicken Fried Steak: This is often served with gravy on top.
+- Chicken Fried Chicken (or Steak): This is often served with gravy on top.
 As with the Biscuits and Gravy idea above, you’ll want to add a touch of heat with either hot sauce or black pepper.

 - Meatloaf, Diner Style: Meatloaf in diners always has gravy on it.
 Love it.
-Make meatloaf.
+Make a delicious classic meatloaf like this.
 Slice.
 Add gravy.
 (For this one, I feel like I want to sauté some mushrooms, then add the gravy to the mushrooms and then pour it onto sliced meatloaf.
 What do you think?)